 Why We Do What Do in Life and Business by Charles Duhigg

 The title of the book speaks for itself.
 It unfolds the struggles and strategies of different successful people from different sectors.
-Besides this, it also has lessons on managing time and leaves the workplace earlier than usual without any guilt rather a sigh of relief that you’re doing enough and what’s needed to be done.
+Besides this, it also has lessons on managing time and leaving the workplace earlier than usual without any guilt but rather a sigh of relief that you’re doing enough and what’s needed to be done.

 If you’ve read this far, you’re welcome now that I’ve shown you the lightened path on the other side of the tunnel.
 To give you a heads up and the blazing spark just remember the old saying, Time is Money.
+If you are interested in utilizing time more efficiently, you might benefit by using a time tracker.